 Dahmer was killed almost instantly from extensive head injuries while Jessie Anderson died two days later.
 Christopher Scarver claims he spent 16 years in solitary after the killings and complained of cruel and unusual punishment bringing a civil rights actions suit against the Wisconsin prison.

 The suit was initially dismissed but upon appeal to the US Court, Scarver and a number of other prisoners with mental health problems were ordered to be relocated.
-In recent years Scarver has been in talks for a book about the killing of Jeffrey Dahmer, clearly taking advantage of his new found fame.
+In recent years Scarver has been in talks for a book about the killing of Jeffrey Dahmer, clearly taking advantage of his new-found fame.

-For many involved in the Dahmer case, the lack of death penalty in Wisconsin was a disappointment.
+For many involved in the Dahmer case, the lack of the death penalty in Wisconsin was a disappointment.
 In many other States, Jeffrey Dahmer would have most certainly been put to death for his crimes.
 For them, his murder just two years after his imprisonment may have been the justice they were looking for.
 For others, Jeffrey Dahmer has been released from spending the rest of his natural life in prison as punishment for the 17 lives he so brutally took.